Vesicoureteral Reflux

 Diagnosing VUR

-VUR is often found when a child has swelling of a kidney due to a build-up of urine and/or a severe UTI.
+VUR is often found when a child has swelling of a kidney (hydronephrosis) due to the backward flow of urine and/or a severe UTI.
+UTIs are often separated into bladder infections (no fever) or kidney infections (associated with fever).
 About a third of children with a UTI that is accompanied by a high fever are found to have VUR.

 A doctor may also suspect VUR if your child has: